LancasterNetworking/crowsnest/TESTING.md

 ### Step 3

 We need an OpenFlow controller.
 Any will do, but we ship our image with Floodlight preinstalled.
-Start Floodlight in one of two shell sessions:
+Start Floodlight in one of the two shell sessions:

 `$ java -jar ~/floodlight/target/floodlight.jar`

 ### Step 4

 We provision virtualised hosts using Mininet, which comes preinstalled in our image.
-Start mininet like so:
+Start mininet in the second shell session like so:

 `$ sudo python /vagrant/examples/topology/simple.py`

 ### Step 5

 The previous step provisions 4 hosts and leaves you in the mininet shell, `mininet>`.
+To interact with the hosts efficiently, you'll need an implementation of the X Windowing System.
+If you're on Linux, see `xorg`; OS X, see `XQuartz`.
 Open shell sessions for each host with xterm:

 `mininet> xterm h1 h2 h3 h4`